openstax/enki/README.md

 `Ctrl+C` will stop rex-preview.

-A note on caching: if your browser is not displaying local HTML changes properly, it may be caching the orignal version.
+A note on caching: if your browser is not displaying local HTML changes properly, it may be caching the original version.
 To prevent this, 1) make sure caching is disabled when developer tools are opened, 2) open dev tools.

 Disable for Firefox: https://stackoverflow.com/a/39869243/756056 Disable for Chrome: https://stackoverflow.com/a/7000899